sforest81/cn/source/publications/index.md

 54\.
 Gong Hainan, **Lin Wang**, Wen Zhou, Wen Chen\*, Renguang Wu, Lin Liu, Debashis Nath, and Marco Y. T. Leung, 2018: Revisiting the northern mode of East Asian winter monsoon variation and its response to global warming. *Journal of Climate*, **31**(21), 9001-9014, doi:10.1175/JCLI-D-18-0136.1.

 53\.
-ZhuangYuanhuang\*, Jingyong Zhang, and **Lin Wang**, 2018: Variability of cold season surface air temperature over northeastern China and its linkage with large-scale atmospheric circulations. *Theoretical and Applied Climatology*, **132**(3-4), 1261-1273, doi:10.1007/s00704-017-2166-x.
+Zhuang Yuanhuang\*, Jingyong Zhang, and **Lin Wang**, 2018: Variability of cold season surface air temperature over northeastern China and its linkage with large-scale atmospheric circulations. *Theoretical and Applied Climatology*, **132**(3-4), 1261-1273, doi:10.1007/s00704-017-2166-x.

 52\.
 Hu Kaiming, Gang Huang\*, Renguang Wu, and **Lin Wang**,2018: Structure and dynamics of a wave train along the wintertime Asian jet and its impact on East Asian climate. *Climate Dynamics*, **51**(11-12), 4123-4137,doi:10.1007/s00382-017-3674-1.